webmappsrl/geomixer/README.md

-# wm-app
+# Geomixer

-Webmapp code for mobile (app and webapp).
+Webmapp code for the Geomixer GEOBOX component.
 This software is developed and mantained by WEBMAPP TEAM (see authors).
 Please fill free to contact us (info@webmapp.it) for any question.

 ## 1 Getting Started